SamuelSwartzberg/flashcardifying_text_temp/phil.md

 #### experience machine

 Nozick's 『Anarchy, State, and Utopia』 (1974) contains the famous experience machine thought experiment.
-Nozick's 『Anarchy, State, and Utopia』 is said to be responding to Rawls' ⟮c1;A Theory of Justice⟯ (1971) The Experience machine is a thought experiment against ethical hedonism.
+Nozick's 『Anarchy, State, and Utopia』 is said to be responding to Rawls' ⟮c+;A Theory of Justice⟯ (1971) The Experience machine is a thought experiment against ethical hedonism.
 For the experience machine thought experiment, one is offered to enter a machnine, which, while floating within it, would give us pleasurable experiences.
 We would not know we were in the machine (it would seem like real life to us), and the machine could not fail.
 Nozick argues one would not want to enter the experience machine, for example because it would limit us to a man-made reality, we want to be a certain sort of person, etc.

 ## demands

-the original ⟮c9;catch-22⟯ (since ⟮c10;it's used in many different ways later in the book⟯): ⟮c1;If you're declared insane, you get sent home from fighting⟯:
+the original ⟮c+;catch-22⟯ (since ⟮c+;it's used in many different ways later in the book⟯): ⟮c+;If you're declared insane, you get sent home from fighting⟯:
--&gt; ⟮c11;s13-14;If you say you're insane (or apply for insanity⟯), that ⟮c12;s13-14;makes you sane, and so you still have to fight.⟯
+-&gt; ⟮c+;s13-14;If you say you're insane (or apply for insanity⟯), that ⟮c+;s13-14;makes you sane, and so you still have to fight.⟯
--&gt; And ⟮c13;s11-12;if you don't say you're insane (or apply for insanity⟯) ⟮c14;s11-12;you still have to fight⟯.
+-&gt; And ⟮c+;s11-12;if you don't say you're insane (or apply for insanity⟯) ⟮c+;s11-12;you still have to fight⟯.
-The ⟮c2;original⟯ ⟮c3;catch-22⟯ ⟮c2;from the book⟯ is ⟮c4;just a constructive dilemma⟯.
+The ⟮c+;original⟯ ⟮c+;catch-22⟯ ⟮c+;from the book⟯ is ⟮c+;just a constructive dilemma⟯.
-The term ⟮c5;catch-22⟯ is also often used as ⟮c6;a synonym for deadlock (in the CS sense⟯).
+The term ⟮c+;catch-22⟯ is also often used as ⟮c+;a synonym for deadlock (in the CS sense⟯).
-The term ⟮c7;catch-22⟯ may at its most broad just refer to ⟮c8;a kind of contradiction or problem involving 2 things.⟯ A double bind is a demand or set of demands which is/are not all fulfillable at the same time, thus automatically incurring whatever sanctions are attached to the demand.
+The term ⟮c+;catch-22⟯ may at its most broad just refer to ⟮c+;a kind of contradiction or problem involving 2 things.⟯ A double bind is a demand or set of demands which is/are not all fulfillable at the same time, thus automatically incurring whatever sanctions are attached to the demand.

 ## motiviation